HIGH ABOVE the heads of rushing commuters at Hackney Central station is a housing development that few people will have noticed.

 Swifts are believed to spend most of their lives in the air, even mating on the wing.
 They certainly come to earth to nest and have been using UK eaves and gables since our ancestors started building homes.

 Modern and renovated buildings often exclude them, however, leading to worries among scientists that swifts could one day cease visiting the UK.

-Though their design is minimalist, stylishly, they are the ultimate for swifts.
-Yep, hipster birds.
+Though their design is minimalist, stylishly, they comprise the ultimate accommodation for swifts.